tcs-rex/machine-learning-specialization/README.md

-# Machine Learning Specialization Overview
+# Machine Learning Specialization
 (Standford online / DeepLearning.AI curriculum offered via Coursera)

-This repository summarizes the courses taken and the skills I gained through completion of the specialization.
-(Due to Coursera's honor code, course work/code cannot be shared.)
+This repository provides an overview of the courses taken and the skills I gained through completion of the specialization.
+(In accordance with Coursera's honor code, course work/code cannot be shared.)

 [ML Specialization url](https://www.coursera.org/specializations/machine-learning-introduction)